 - Additional storage — Cribs with storage compartments, such as large drawers, can be a lifesaver for smaller nurseries.

 - Smart capabilities — There are many smart bassinets on the market, but babies grow out of them quickly.
 Smart cribs, however, can serve parents for several years.
-These handy options offer features such as a built-in baby monitor, a white noise machine, and rocking capabilities.
+These handy options offer features such as a built-in baby monitor, a white noise machine, and rocking capabilities (for a list of the best baby monitors (2023), click here).

 Additional Costs to Consider